jquery/jquery/README.md

 - **exports/global**: Exclude the attachment of global jQuery variables ($ and jQuery) to the window.
 - **exports/amd**: Exclude the AMD definition.

+As a special case, you may also replace the full jQuery `selector` module by using a special flag `grunt custom:-selector`.

+- **selector**: The full jQuery selector engine.
+When this module is excluded, it is replaced by a rudimentary selector engine based on the browser's `querySelectorAll` method that does not support jQuery selector extensions or enhanced semantics.
+See the [selector-native.js](https://github.com/jquery/jquery/blob/main/src/selector-native.js) file for details.

+*Note*: Excluding the full `selector` module will also exclude all jQuery selector extensions (such as `effects/animatedSelector` and `css/hiddenVisibleSelectors`).

 The build process shows a message for each dependent module it excludes or includes.

 ##### AMD name